tiagocostapt/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Exercises/Module 01/Module 01 Introduction to Azure Virtual Networks/4-exercise-design-implement-virtual-network-azure.md

 |              | Region             | (US) West US         |
 | IP Addresses | IPv4 address space | 10.20.0.0/16         |

- 5.Use the information in the following table to create the CoreServicesVnet subnets.
+1. Use the information in the following table to create the CoreServicesVnet subnets.

- 6.To begin creating each subnet, select **+ Add subnet**.
+1. To begin creating each subnet, select **+ Add subnet**.
 To finish creating each subnet, select **Add**.

 | **Subnet**             | **Option**           | **Value**              |
 | ---------------------- | -------------------- | ---------------------- |